Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Convexification

-Although the MN update equation may appear unfit from a theoretical standpoint, given the discussion above, it is usually surprisingly adequate for the purpose of transitioning solutions from the CR3BP to the HFEM, and is at the base of many algorithms found in the literature for its benefits in ease of implementation and fast convergence speeds \citep{park2025CharacterizationL2Analogs,Spreen2020NRHO,Park2024AssessmentDynModels, DeiTos2017Refinement}.
-Thus, due to its widespread influence in literature, the MN update in Eq.~\eqref{eq:MN_step} was selected as a baseline for the evaluation of the alternative developed in the remainder of this work.
-Note, however, that the inclusion of the proximity objective in this formulation of the optimization problem is problematic.
-If it were to figure the objective function in a relaxed manner, much like Eq.~\eqref{eq:unconst_prob}, this contribution could potentially overthrow the minimization of the update step norm, putting into question the numerical stability of the algorithm.
-On the contrary, if it is brought to the constraints of the problem instead, it would either raise feasibility issues if posed as a hard equality constraint or make it cumbersome to compute an analytical update equation if taken as an inequality, rendering this approach significantly more computationally demanding.
-For these reasons, the proximity goal was disregarded for the baseline MN iterative procedure.
+Despite of the theoretical shortcomings discussed above, the MN update equation is, in many cases, very capable of transitioning solutions from the CR3BP to the HFEM.
+As such, it is at the base of many algorithms found in the literature for its benefits in ease of implementation and fast convergence speeds \cite{park2025CharacterizationL2Analogs,Spreen2020NRHO,Park2024AssessmentDynModels}.
+Due to its widespread influence in literature, the MN update step was thus selected as a baseline for the evaluation of the alternative developed in the remainder of this work.
+Its implementation is laid out in Algorithm~\ref{alg:MN}.
+Convergence is assumed to be reached once $\norm{\mathbf{F}_k}\leq \sigma$, with $\sigma>0$ a desired tolerance.
+To prevent the algorithm from running indefinitely, the number of iterations is limited to $k_{\text{max}}>0$.
+In practice, it may be necessary to employ additional stopping criteria to terminate execution in the case of divergence.